 With this parameter the total oxygen demand of water can be measured.
 Even in the 1970s online analysers for the determination of TOD were available.
 After the rise in popularity of the COD-dichromate method the TOD had been suppressed in many countries as the COD prevailed in analysis of waste water.
 However, the total oxygen demand is a reliable and reproducable parameter to indicate the oxygen demand of water.
 In the United States it is standardized with the ASTM D6238 and very commonly used.
 The TOD correlates easily to the COD.
 Hence, this parameter is a preferable alternative to the COD measurement.
 Moreover, it is very suitable for online measurements, especially with the thermal combustion method at 1,200°C.

 Thermal Oxidation (High Temperature Method)

-LAR's QuickCOD-analysers use a special thermal combustion method at 1,200°C, which allows a catalyst-free oxidization of the complete sample including any particles.
+LAR's QuickCOD-analyzers use a special thermal combustion method at 1,200°C, which allows a catalyst-free oxidization of the complete sample including any particles.
 Following which an oxygen detector determines the amount of oxygen consumed by the combustion.
 This very fast analysis has a cycle time of only 3 minutes and does not require any chemicals.
-The QuickCODultra analyser measures the oxygen demand of all oxidisable substances in the waste water including organic nitrogen.
+The QuickCODultra analyzer measures the oxygen demand of all oxidisable substances in the waste water including organic nitrogen.